Patience (Take That song)

-"Patience" is a song by British boy band Take That.
+"Patience" is a song by English boy band Take That.
 It was released on 13 November 2006 as the first single from their comeback album, Beautiful World.

-The single peaked at the top of the UK Singles Chart, and also topped the charts in Germany, Spain and Switzerland, as well as peaking in the top ten of the charts in Denmark, Ireland, Italy, Austria and Sweden.
+The single peaked at the top of the UK Singles Chart, and also topped the charts in Germany, Spain and Switzerland, as well as peaking in the top ten of multiple charts and charting internationally.
+The song topped the Eurochart Hot 100 for six consecutive weeks.

 Chart performance

 "Patience" debuted at number four on the UK Singles Chart and rose to number one in its second week, staying there for four weeks.

-It was the UK's eighth best-selling single of 2006 and spent eleven weeks in the top ten, making it the longest that any Take That single had spent in the top ten until the release of 2007's "Rule the World".
+It was the UK's eighth best-selling single of 2006 despite only having less than two months' worth of sales.
+The song spent eleven weeks in the top ten, making it the longest that any Take That single had spent in the top ten until the release of 2007's "Rule the World".
 The song also became the 30th best selling single of 2007, the following year.
-The song just missed out on being the UK Christmas number one of 2006, being knocked off the top spot on Christmas Eve by The X Factor winner Leona Lewis' "A Moment Like This".

-The song was also the 20th best selling single of 2006 in Ireland.
+The song was Ireland's 20th best selling single of 2006.

 On 18 February 2007, it re-entered the UK top 10 after 14 weeks in the charts and on 11 August 2007, following the band's performance at the Concert for Diana, the single reentered the UK top 40.
 The song debuted at number one on the German Singles Chart, and since its release it has sold over 150,000 copies being certified Gold by the IFPI.
-The song, as of March 2017, has sold 713,000 copies in the UK.
+The song, as of October 2023, has sold 1.2 million copies in the UK.

+"Patience" just missed out on being the UK Christmas number one of 2006, being knocked off the top spot on Christmas Eve by The X Factor winner Leona Lewis' "A Moment Like This".